mhaywardhill/Azure-VNET-Deployment/README.md

-# Project: Azure VNET setup for Databricks VNET injected worksapace
+## Project: Azure VNET setup for Databricks VNET injected workspace

 **Project Description**: This project will deploy the resource group for the Databricks workspace and the VNET for the injected workspace.